 Author’s names are written underneath the title, separated by a space.
 Use full name and separate authors by commas, as in the example: Christopher A. Westwood, Edward G. Bramley, Ian J. Lean.
 Superscript letters should be used after each author’s name to identify the section, department, service or institute, city and country of the author where the work was conducted.
 The corresponding author is indicated using the superscript letter followed by an asterisk, with the telephone, mailing and email addresses indicated in the footnote.

-These are used to define abbreviations used in table titles, commercial brands, the name and address of companies.
+These are used to indicate web page addresses and to define abbreviations used in table titles, commercial brands, the name and address of companies.
 They must be indicated with numbers.

 The second page must contain an abstract of no more than 250 words that describes the objectives of the study or research, the material and methods used, the principal results and the most important conclusions.
 Non-standard abbreviations must not be used.
 On a separate line, left-justified, and separated by a space, up to four Key words should be identified.
 The use of key words containing more than two words (a phrase) must be avoided.